 2. Put Clickworthiness First

-Keywords used to be the most important part of a title, and were found as close to the beginning of the title as possible.
-Although the presence of keywords is still important, the main focus is now shifting to how “clickworthy” a title is — that it targets the appropriate audience in a way that intrigues them to click the title and read further.
+Keywords used to be the most important part of a title and were found close to the beginning of the title as possible.
+Although keywords are still important, the main focus is now shifting to how “click-worthy” a title is.
+That means it targets the appropriate audience in a way that intrigues them to click the title and read further.
 You can increase the clickworthiness of your titles by making sure they are interesting and unique, even if that means the keyword appears a bit later.

 3. Titles Should Match Headlines